 A final example of cloud cost monitoring is monitoring the AWS CloudFront service, which was again being monitored on an hourly timescale.

 In this case, there was an irregular spike in the rate of CloudFront bytes downloaded.
-Similar to other examples, if the company was only monitoring costs reactively at the end offo the day, this could have severely impacted the bottom line.
-By taking a proactive approach to cloud-cost monitoring with the use of AI and machine learning, the anomaly was quickly resolved and the company was able to save significant amount of otherwise wasted costs.
+Similar to other examples, if the company was only monitoring costs reactively at the end of the day, this could have severely impacted the bottom line.
+By taking a proactive approach to cloud-cost management with the use of AI and machine learning, the anomaly was quickly resolved and the company was able to save a significant amount of otherwise wasted costs.

 Summary: Cloud Cost Monitoring

-As we’ve seen from these three examples, monitoring a cloud-based infrastructure requires a highly granular solution that can monitor 100 percent of the data in real time.
+As we’ve seen from these three examples, managing a cloud-based infrastructure requires a highly granular solution that can monitor 100 percent of the data in real-time.

-AI models allow company’s to shift from being reactive to their cloud costs to a proactive approach by catching and alerting anomalies as they occur.
+AI models allow companies to become proactive – rather than reactive – in their cloud financial management by catching and alerting anomalies as they occur.
 Each alert is paired with a deep root-cause analysis so that incidents can be remediated as fast as possible.

-By distilling billions of events into a single scored metric, IT teams are able to focus on what matters leave alert storms, false positives, and false negatives behind.
+By distilling billions of events into a single scored metric, IT teams are able to focus on what matters leave alert storms, false positives, and false negatives behind, gain control over their cloud spend, and proactively work towards cloud costs optimization.